Points of Confusion over the Cuba Question and Cuba Sovereignty up to May 20, 1902

 MILITARY GOVERNMENT

-During the 1898 to 1902 period of military occupation of Cuba, the local government would properly be called a United States protectorate administration or a United States military dictatorship.
+During the 1898 to 1902 period of military occupation of Cuba, the local government would properly be called a

-Correction: During the 1898 to 1902 military occupation, the United States Military Government (USMG) functioned as the true legal government of Cuba.
+Correction: During the 1898 to 1902 military occupation, the United States Military Government (USMG) functioned as the

 INTERIM STATUS

-After the surrender of Spanish troops and coming into effect of the Treaty of Paris, the Spanish governing authorities left, and the government of the Republic of Cuba had not yet been formed.
+Spanish governing authorities left, and the government of the Republic of Cuba had not yet been formed.
 Hence, the island was in an undecided condition of pre-independence status.
 During this period, Cuba belonged to no one.

-Correction: After the surrender of Spanish troops and coming into effect of the Treaty of Paris, the Spanish governing authorities left, and the government of the Republic of Cuba had not yet been formed.
+Spanish governing authorities left, and the government of the Republic of Cuba had not yet been formed.
 Hence, the island was in "interim status" under the civil affairs administration of a military government.
 During this period, Cuba was unincorporated territory of USMG.

 US CONSTITUTION